 An older established and equally taxing route, the Traditional Trail, has opposite entry and exit points.
 But long before the traverse route got popular, the old-fashioned way is: After reaching G2 Summit, hikers return to Tampayan instead of traversing all the way to Olango exit point.

 Mt.
 Guiting-Guiting (G2) is not as lofty as Mt.
 Apo which soars 2,954 masl high.
 But technically G2 is more difficult to scale up due to its exposed and steep rocky trail which requires scrambling.
 In terms of difficulty level (9/9), Mt.
 Guiting-Guiting is in the same league with Mt.
 Halcon of Mindoro and Mt.
 Mantalingahan of Palawan.

 While reading about G2 hiking stories, the trail’s descriptive names sparked interest.
 Names such as Peak of Deception, Crash Site, Kiss the Wall, Camel Back, 90° Wall, Knife Edge, Secret Garden, and Walk of Fame fired my imagination of the trail.
 I won’t talk about everything here for you to discover it on your own.

-And sure enough, traversing involves seemingly endless scrambling on steep jagged paths, hiking in the dark starting at 2AM, and crossing rocky ridges with thin pathways in between two deep valleys.
+Sure enough, traversing involves seemingly endless scrambling on steep jagged paths, hiking in the dark starting at 2AM, and crossing rocky ridges with narrow pathways in between two deep valleys.